MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

 ## Install on Windows

-You can install Azure CLI 2.0 with the MSI and use it in the Windows command-line, or you can install the CLI with `apt-get` on Bash on Ubuntu on Windows.

 ### Install with MSI for the Windows command-line

-To install the CLI on Windows and use it in the Windows command-line, download and run the [MSI](https://aka.ms/InstallAzureCliWindows).
+To install the CLI on Windows and use it in the Windows command-line, download and run the [Azure CLI Installer (MSI)](https://aka.ms/InstallAzureCliWindows).

 ### Install with apt-get for Bash on Ubuntu on Windows